 If you have kids, this is a great way to get them involved with chores!
 My kids love being able to grab a kid-sized wipe to help out.
 Make them their own wipes and let them get to it!

-Your squares should look similar to the ones on the left side of the above photo.
+Your squares should look similar to the ones in the above photo.

 - Since this cleaner contains essential oils, it’s best to store it in a dry, dark place.